obsidiandynamics/tinyrand/README.md

 cargo add tinyrand-std
 ```

 Now, we have a `ClockSeed` at our disposal, which also implements the `Rand` trait. `ClockSeed` derives a `u64` by XORing the upper 64 bits of the nanosecond timestamp (from `SystemTime`) with the lower 64 bits.
-It's not suitable for cryptographic use, but it will suit most general-purpose applications.
+It's not suitable for cryptographic use but will suffice for most general-purpose applications.

 ```rust
 let seed = ClockSeed::default().next_u64();